networkoctopus/Silverletter/README.md

   Silverletter
 </h1>

-**A four-watt love letter to old hardware.**
+**A love letter to old hardware, delivered as a bootc image**

-Silverletter is an independently produced bootc image based on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main) and Fedora Atomic Desktop technology.
+Silverletter is based on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main) and Fedora Silverblue.
 It is intended for selected Intel-based MacBook Air computers and currently tracks [Fedora 44](https://fedoraproject.org).

 This project began as a playground for bootc and the excellent [Universal Blue image-template](https://github.com/ublue-os/image-template).
 Instead of repeatedly layering the packages my old laptop needed onto stock Silverblue, I built a complete image around them.
 It became my daily driver in early 2026 and eventually felt worth sharing.

 More than anything, Silverletter is a love letter to my 11-year-old, 11-inch laptop: a reliable out-of-box GNOME system with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life**.

-> [!NOTE]
-> Silverletter is an independent community project.
-It is not affiliated with, sponsored by, or endorsed by Apple Inc., Intel Corporation, Red Hat, the Fedora Project, Universal Blue, or the Asahi Linux project.

 At 50% display brightness with Wi-Fi enabled and no apps open, my machine draws around **4–4.5 W**, or roughly 10 hours of battery life (if you aren't doing anything else, of course :P).
 Not that I use my machine this way, but for reference - with auto-brightness off and brightness at minimum, power usage drops to **3.3–3.5 W!**  Battery condition, open apps, Wi-Fi usage, peripherals, and exact hardware all contribute.